Strategy11/formidable-forms/readme.txt

 Our Stripe integration helps you quickly accept credit card payments online.
 Our PayPal form integration allows you to accept PayPal payments, subscriptions, and donations online.

 == Changelog ==
+= 4.04.05 =
+* When some styling settings are blank, allow inheritance from theme styling.
+* Allow a form action to be updated during form migration.
+* Code: Update javascript codestyling.

 = 4.04.04 =
 * Increased WP version requirement to 4.7.
 * Added more options on Import/Export page depending on what other plugins are installed.
 * More reliably add new options in fields when also reordering.
 * Fix: When a newly added option is set as the default value, save it correctly.
 * Added an easy way to install and SMTP plugin for better email deliverability.

-= 4.04.03 =
-* Add option to Import forms on the listing page and in the new form process.
-* Improve performance on the settings page when default values are used in fields.
-* Update the base migrator class for more flexibility.
-* Fix: Prevent a few PHP warnings.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>